Green Homes Grant

 If you're applying for the boosted £10,000 funding, you cannot be asked for a deposit unless the cost of the improvements is more than £10,000.

-Some measures, such as external wall insulation, may need planning permission before they can go ahead, so it's best to find out what your council's rules are early on, as you've only six months to use the vouchers.
+Some measures, such as external wall insulation, may need planning permission before they can go ahead, so it's best to find out what your council's rules are early on.

 Always compare the costs against paying for it yourself